casualcore/casual/middleware/administration/documentation/cli/domain.operation.md

       --instance-global-state [0..1]  (<pid>, [<format>]) [1..2]
            get the 'global state' for the provided pid

-      --legend [0..1]  (list-executables, list-servers, ping) [1]
+      --legend [0..1]
            the legend for the supplied option

            Documentation and description for abbreviations and acronyms used as columns in output

-           note: not all options has legend, use 'auto complete' to find out which legends are supported.
+           The following options has legend:

+         SUB OPTIONS:

+            --list-servers [0..1]
+                 list legend for --list-servers

+            --list-executables [0..1]
+                 list legend for --list-executables

+            --ping [0..1]
+                 list legend for --ping

       --information [0..1]
            collect aggregated general information about this domain